 Most of us haven’t had any experience with a caged lion, but have you ever tried to crate train a puppy?
 At first, they resist the crate because they have an overwhelming feeling of being trapped, restrained, and alone.
 It is important to slowly introduce crate exposure and associate only positive actions and emotions with its usage.
 Over time, what originally caused the puppy great anxiety will become a source of security, safety, and comfort.
 We can only imagine that this process would be even more dramatic and unnatural for a king or queen of the jungle.

-While followers of the Messiah aren’t likened to dogs, they are certainly likened to lambs (sheep) and lions (among other creatures).
-An image of a lion and a lamb particularly invokes visions of our Messiah.
-As His bride, it shouldn’t surprise us that these same symbols are also used in reference to us.
+While followers of the Messiah aren’t likened to dogs, they are certainly likened to lambs (sheep) and lions, among other creatures.
+For the many Believers, the image of a lion and a lamb invokes visions of the Messiah.
+As His Bride, it’s not surprising that these same symbols reference us.
 Consider these verses from the Book of Numbers.

 “For there is no omen against Jacob, Nor is there any divination against Israel; At the proper time it shall be said to Jacob And to Israel, what God has done!
 “Behold, a people rises like a lioness, And as a lion it lifts itself; It will not lie down until it devours the prey, And drinks the blood of the slain.”
 (Num.
 23:23-24)

 Jacob (Israel) is like a mighty lioness.
 She, along with the lion, rules the entire jungle.
 Every other creature has a healthy fear and great respect for this pride.
 But something else caught my attention in these verses from Numbers.
 “At the proper time it shall be said…” There is an appointed time when this correlation will be true.
-Thinking Hebraically or cyclically, this time may come around multiple times.
-I believe it has.
-Yet, the greater fulfillment is still to come.
+Thinking Hebraically or cyclically, this “time” can have multiple fulfillments.
 Are these allusions to the millennium reign?
-The Kingdom we have been “grafted” into is the Kingdom of all Kingdoms.
-We are literally learning how to rule and reign with Messiah!
+Isn’t the Kingdom we have been “grafted” into the Kingdom of all kingdoms?
+Are we not learning how to rule and reign with Messiah?

 Do we really get this?
 You are a king or a queen of THE Kingdom.
 You have far more authority and power than you realize.
 We will one day rule the earth!
 But we will not be tyrants; we will be servants.
 Strong and fierce, yet loving and gentle.
 We will be like our One only King — a Lion and a Lamb.

 We think we understand how to be a lamb.
 After all, a lamb is weak, defenseless, and in need of a care taker.
 We don’t have a problem realizing our vulnerability.
 We know where our weak spots are located.
 We usually protect these areas quite fiercely.
-So much so, that we often have a hard time even releasing them to our Abba — even though He greatly desires to heal these areas.
-Perhaps we are too ashamed to allow Him to speak to these issues.
-Perhaps, we don’t trust that He will actually heal us — because we certainly know we don’t deserve it.
+So much so, that we often have a hard time even releasing them to our Abba, even though He greatly desires to heal these areas.
+Perhaps, we are too ashamed to allow Him to speak to these issues.
+Maybe, we don’t trust that He will actually heal us, because we certainly know we don’t deserve it.

 My point is that Believers have no problem identifying themselves with weakness, shame, guilt, fear, depression, anxiety, worthlessness, and the like.
 Sadly, many even believe these are desirable traits because they equate them with humility.
 Dear friend, this is NOT true humility.
 And this is not the picture of a lamb!
 There is nothing holy or good about this kind of thinking.

 A real lamb in the image of Elohim is not weak, it is strong!
 It freely offers its life.
 It is without spot or blemish.
-It is not guilty —- it is innocent!
+It is not guilty, but innocent!
 It has full trust in its Shepherd.
 Likewise, real humility is strength, not weakness.
 Keep the image of a lion and lamb in your mind and consider these most humble of men.